-After conservatory training in Montreal and Chicago, David appeared as soloist with virtually every major North American symphony orchestra, and other orchestras and festivals on four continents.
-He has sung 60 roles with the great opera houses of the US, Europe and Japan, and can be heard in several centuries of classical music on 17 CDs.
-David's vocal repertoire includes a variety of styles from grand opera to orchestra concerts to songs with piano to his own whimsical cabarets with his own guitar.
-As a singer and performer, David is a troubadour.
-Visit his extensive website at Spiritsound.com
+After classical conservatory training in Montreal and Chicago in the 1970s, David appeared as tenor soloist with virtually every major North American symphony orchestra, and with other orchestras and festivals on four continents.
+He sang 60 principal roles on major opera stages in the US, Europe and Japan, and can be heard in several centuries of music on 15 classical CDs.